pegaltier/awesome-utils-dev/utils-coding/utils-git.md

 ## MERGE BRANCH

-Example for merging from master into my-branch
+Example for merging master into custom_branch
 - Solution1. git checkout custom_branch && git merge master
 - Solution2. git checkout custom_branch && git rebase master

-You can also use VSCode plugin "Git merger":
+You can also use Gitlab/Bitbucker explorer or VSCode plugin "Git merger":
 - from custom_branch > CTRL+SHIFT + P > Git: Merge from > Master

 More infos